MHS Media Center:

 Genetics Home Reference Website

-DMOZ Directory Project: Another listing of genetic diseases, larger than the YAHOO listing.
+DMOZ Directory Project: Another listing of genetic diseases.
 Both professional and lay information.

 MedlinePlus health information.
 A service of the National Library of Medicine.
 Health professional and lay level information on genetic diseases. http://www.nlm.nih.gov/medlineplus/geneticdisorders.html